Updated June 9, 2023

 - Checking and providing approval for any change in the project scope

-- Providing with the approvals for various funds required to fuel projects
+- Providing the approvals for various funds required to fuel projects

 - Checking for project deliverables and milestone achievements

-A business analyst is a job role that is on a constant lookout for ways and means of defining business needs and suggesting solutions to those needs in a way to help improve the performance of organization.
-When dropped into a project, a business analyst is suggested to be making every effort in aiding the project manager in getting solutions to the problems the business is facing and helping in adding value to the project deliverables scoped out by the project manager.
+A business analyst is a job role that is constantly looking for ways and means of defining business needs and suggesting solutions to those needs to help improve the organization’s performance.
+When dropped into a project, a business analyst is suggested to make every effort to aid the project manager in getting solutions to the problems the business is facing and helping add value to the project deliverables scoped out by the project manager.
 Their duties include the following:

 - Assisting the project manager in defining and scoping the project

 - Gathering necessary data and information to define the project requirements

 - Documenting the various business requirements and needs